smitakesapure/BigShopSales-analysis-and-HRDataAnalysis/README.md

 ## HR Analytics Dataset

-he HR Analytics Dataset  Project focuses on analyzing employee-related data within an organization.
+The HR Analytics Dataset  Project focuses on analyzing employee-related data within an organization.
 Here are the key points from the presentation:
 ##### Monthly Income Analysis:
 The distribution of monthly income is examined based on attrition.
 Tracking monthly income over time, grouped by attrition status.